-• This Instant Pot Chicken Soup is so easy to make, but tastes like it was cooked for hours.
+This simple Chicken and Potato Soup is so easy to make, but tastes like it was cooked for hours.
+It’s true comfort food on a cold day.

 Key Ingredients

-Chicken is a lean protein that is easy to find and budget-friendly.
-You can use chicken breasts or chicken thighs in this recipe.
+• Chicken is a lean protein that is easy to find and budget-friendly.
+You can use tender chicken breasts or chicken thighs in this recipe.

-Potatoes pair wonderfully with chicken and are also easy to find throughout the year.
+• Potatoes pair wonderfully with chicken and are also easy to find throughout the year.
+You can use Russet potatoes, Yukon gold potatoes, or whatever type you can find.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.